shubhambane/100daysofcode/flutter/day04_flutter_fitnessapp/README.md

 ### App Highlights

 - **Stunning Design**: The app features a sleek and modern design that captures the essence of social interaction.
-- **User Profiles**: Users can create profiles, customize avatars, and connect with friends.
-- **Feeds & Posts**: Share moments, photos, and stories with friends and followers.
-- **Notifications**: Stay updated with real-time notifications.

 ### Credits